-3.4 INDUSTRIAL SECTOR
+4. INDUSTRIAL SECTOR

-- 100 per cent export-oriented industries located in the domestic tariff area may be allowed to enjoy selected facilities as those enjoyed by industries located in the export processing zones (EPZs), provided these industries are able to comply with maintaining factory-level and worker-related rules and regulations properly.
-These facilities may include duty-free import of office equipments and other machineries. - Fund allocation for the Ministry of Land for proper zoning of land is important with a view to identify land for industrial, residential, commercial and agricultural usages, especially for the establishment of different specialised zones, such as industrial parks, high-tech parks and private EPZs. - In view of acute power and gas shortage in industrial units, which leads to rise in production cost, a number of short-term measures may be considered.
-Government's recent decision to withdraw additional tariff for peak hour usage by the readymade garments (RMG) industries should be allowed for all small and medium enterprises (SMEs); and the decision about withdrawal of renewal fee for captive power plants (CPPs) (Tk.
-5 lakh) should be allowed for all SMEs. - Bangladesh Energy Regulatory Commission (BERC) needs to be convinced to defer implementation of recent decision with regard to raising power tariff for industrial and commercial units as total cost for power generation is going up because of forced use of alternative sources.
+- 100 per cent export-oriented industries located in the domestic tariff area (DTAs) may be allowed to enjoy selected facilities as those enjoyed by industries located in the EPZs, provided that these industries are able to comply with maintaining factory level and worker related rules and regulations properly.
+These facilities may include duty-free import of office equipments and other machineries. - Allocation of funds for the Ministry of land for proper zoning of land is important with a view to identify land for industrial, residential, commercial and agricultural usages especially for the establishment of different specialised zones such as industrial parks, high-tech parks and private EPZs. - In view of acute power and gas shortage in industrial units, which leads to rise in production cost, a number of short term measures may be considered.
+Government's recent decision to withdraw additional tariff for peak hour use for RMG industries should be allowed for all SMEs; and the decision about withdrawal of renewal fee for captive power plants (Tk.5 lakh) should be allowed for all SMEs. - Bangladesh Energy Regulatory Commission (BERC) needs to be convinced to defer implementation of recent decision with regard to raising power tariff for industrial and commercial units as total cost for power is going up because of forced use of alternative sources. - NBR, in support of various trade bodies, should develop mechanism to list new capital machineries imported to the country and to declare SROs on a regular basis.
+This will reduce hassles in case of getting benefit of duty-free import of new machineries. - A Technology Upgradation Fund may be established (with an allocation of, say Tk.
+300 crore) for major export-oriented industries such as RMG, textiles, leather and jute, in order to facilitate undertaking technological restructuring initiatives and modernisation of plants through installation of new machines and state of the art technologies.